Part 1. Authority

 Part 4.
 Management of Receivables

 The college will establish a tuition due date for each semester.
 Those students who have not been deferred or paid by this date will be dropped out of their classes.
 The college will also process a drop for non-payment after the last day of drop/add for the semester.
-Additional drops for non-payment may be performed at the discretion of the Director of Fiscal and Auxiliary Services.
+Additional drops for non-payment may be performed at the discretion of the Director of Business Affairs.

 The college must have written policies and procedures, and a system of internal control for managing the accounts receivable process.
 Written procedures should include at a minimum: